How to access information at the CRA

 Make sure you include all of the following information with your request:

-- consent – if you are representing another individual, provide a letter of authorization, signed by the individual and dated within the last 30 days, authorizing us to discuss with you and disclose their personal information to you as their representative; and
+- consent – if you are representing another individual, provide a letter, signed by the individual and dated within the last 30 days, authorizing us to discuss with you and disclose their personal information to you as their representative

 - $5 application fee (for Access to Information requests only):